 Jesus was not duped.
 Jesus was not coerced.
 Jesus was not forced into this situation against His will.
 No. Palm Sunday reminds us that Jesus willingly and deliberately threw himself into the hands of the Jews and Romans in order to become our sacrifice for sin.
 Why?
 Because of “love”!
 “Greater love has no one than this,” Jesus would say to His disciples, “than to lay down one’s life for his friends.”
 Jesus so loved that Father, and He so loved you and me that He was willing to do whatever it took to redeem us from our sins.

-(3) Palm Sunday teaches us the far more glorious and spiritual nature of Christ’s kingdom.
+3. Palm Sunday affirms the spiritual nature of Christ’s kingdom.

 Worldly weapons and military might too easily awe us, as they did the people of Jesus’ day.
 Perhaps we, like them, would have been more impressed had Jesus been an earthly warrior who led a mighty rebellion and crushed the Roman forces.